 Online business ideas for women

 Starting an online business is a low-cost option for getting started.
 In fact, in most cases, it doesn’t take any investment to get started.
 All you need is internet service and a laptop or other device to get started.
 Here are some lucrative business ideas for women at home.

 1. Virtual assistant

 A virtual assistant is someone who provides administrative support to a person or business remotely.

 Many moms have built five and six-figure businesses from their homes as virtual assistants.
 In fact, I share how Abbey Ashley of Virtual Savvy turned her VA business into a multi-seven figure business.
 (Yes, she makes MILLIONS)!

 She is pretty much the go-to person for all things virtual assistance and starting a VA business.
 She helps other moms learn how to start their own VA business so that they can also have time and financial freedom.

 I suggest grabbing her FREE virtual assistant checklist & starter kit to learn how you can start your own VA business.
-She also has a Business Jumpstart Challenge that you can enroll in if you’re really ready to get started.
+She also has a Become Booked Out Webinar that you can enroll in if you’re really ready to get started.